 Science progresses by the quality of its predictions.
 When every new discovery comes as a surprise, this is the best indicator that something is wrong at the level of theoretical underpinnings.
 Correspondingly, when independent investigators offer a new vantage point, one that challenges the expectations of prior theory and successfully anticipates the “surprises” to come, it is neither rational nor “scientific” to ignore them.

-In these pages we predicted a much more energetic blast than NASA anticipated because NASA had no interest in the contribution of energy from the charged comet.
+In the Thunderbolts Picture of the Day we predicted a much more energetic blast than NASA anticipated because NASA had no interest in the contribution of energy from the charged comet.

 Electrical theorist Wallace Thornhill predicted two blasts.
 From the standard viewpoint that is an absurd prediction when considering an impactor being hit by a body at 23,000 miles per hour in “empty” space.
 But this is what makes such predictions so valuable.
 And here is what happened in the words of NASA investigator Peter Schultz, describing the event recorded from the spacecraft: